 The operational and economical promises of virtual desktop infrastructure (VDI) are tremendous.
-While VDI brings a new promise to organizations, users’ expect a degree of display quality, responsiveness and reliability similar to their traditional physical desktops.
-There are many operational benefits for centralizing desktops on large server farms.
-These, however, do not come free of complexities, which in turn make real-time monitoring and management of your VDI infrastructure ever more critical:
+While VDI brings new promise to organizations, users expect a degree of display quality, responsiveness and reliability similar to their traditional physical desktops.
+There are many operational benefits to centralizing desktops on large server farms.
+These, however, do not come free of complexities, which in turn make real-time monitoring and management of your VDI infrastructure even more critical:

 - As many users’ virtual desktops are running on a single server – this server’s failure may disrupt those users.
 Furthermore, since desktops share the same physical server resources, a single resource intensive desktop could reduce the resources available for many other desktops.

 - At any given time a user might have multiple VDI sessions consuming resources from different virtual machines, which might be on a single or the same physical infrastructure.

 - Users may work in a hybrid environment, combining VDI components with terminal server sessions, thus further complicating monitoring and troubleshooting.